olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 The man called "Uncle Bob", often used as authority.

-There's a pretty clear goal when we talk about best practices: to reach consensus on how to reach quality attributes.
+There's a pretty clear goal when we talk about best practices: to reach consensus on how to achieve quality attributes.
+It's easy enough to analyse a short function, but when you have a code-base spanning 20 years, +300 contributors, you need to use intution and heuristic.
+Or?

+Aristotle's categories of argumentation:

+* Logos (logical appeal)
+* Ethos (appeal to authority)
+* Pathos (appeal to emotion)

 How do we talk about "best practices"?
 Consensus and authority.
 Affect the behaviour of the team.